vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 ## Risks
+___
+As with any smart contract-based financial platform, Notional Finance carries inherent risks.
+While the platform has been audited, has an active Bug Bounty with immunefi and certified by industry leaders including Certora, ABDK, Code Arena & OpenZeppelin, it is important to acknowledge the possibility of insolvency in the event of borrower defaults.
+In such a scenario, lenders may be affected as well.
+However, Notional Finance has taken steps to mitigate these risks through a robust liquidation protocol and infrastructure, which aim to minimize potential losses.

+In the unlikely event that the liquidation procedure allows a borrower to become insolvent, Notional Finance has an on-chain reserve fund that can be utilized to help cover any losses that may arise on the platform.
+This on-chain reserve fund is in the form of sNOTE, which stands for staked NOTE/ETH 80/20 LP tokens.
+If the platform experiences losses, NOTE token holders can participate in an on-chain vote to take 50% of the assets held in the sNOTE pool and use them to recapitalize the system.

+In this scenario, sNOTE holders would bear a loss of up to 50% of their assets.
+While it's important to understand the risks involved in using any financial platform, Notional Finance has taken steps to ensure that its users are protected to the best of its ability.

+The pool holding can be verified here: [Notional Info - sNOTE](https://info.notional.finance/s-note)
+___

 It's important to note that USDC depositors and/or USV LPs may be affected by regulatory uncertainty, depending on their legal jurisdiction.